RaghavSriniv/raghavsriniv.github.io/content/econdyn/index.md

 ### How to use the platform?

-The aim of **Econdyn-Lab** is to provide a simulation tool to help experimental learning in Economics.
+The aim of **Econdyn Lab** is to provide a simulation tool to help experimental learning in Economics.
 <br>
 <br>